"*" indicates required fields

 Real estate transactions can be complex, confusing and even intimidating.
-Wilson, Rollins, Dellmyer and Brown will help you navigate the process and attain the best possible results.
+Wilson, Rollins & Brown will help you navigate the process and attain the best possible results.
 Our attorneys can anticipate and address all of your real estate law needs in an efficient and effective manner.

 Real Estate Contracts

 Real estate is a major investment and commitment, so you don’t want to rush into any real estate transactions without having an attorney review the contract first.
-The real estate attorneys at Wilson, Rollins, Dellmyer and Brown can review your purchase agreement, and make modifications and recommendations that protect your interests.
+The real estate attorneys at Wilson, Rollins & Brown can review your purchase agreement, and make modifications and recommendations that protect your interests.

 In Maryland, the sale or transfer of property includes the creation of a deed, which is a legal document that defines each party’s rights and responsibilities.
 Whenever a property is being sold, willed or given to another party other than the current owner, the deed must be legally transferred from the current owner to the new one.

 Three types of deeds are used for transfer of real property in Maryland:

 • Warranty Deed – This is the most common type of deed used since it offers the best protection for the buyer because it guarantees that the property is free of any liens or other legal claims.
 With this deed, the seller promises to pay for any undisclosed claims that surface in the future.

 • Limited Warranty Deed – When this deed is used, the seller only guarantees that the property was free of any legal claims while they owned it.
 If claims arise after the sale, the buyer is responsible for the costs.